 Start by making the dashi.
 In a large pot, heat 2 tbsp of oil over medium heat.
 Add the whites and pale green parts of the spring onions, along with the ginger.
 Cook, stirring often, for 5-6 minutes.

-Add the ginger and continue cooking until the spring onions are golden brown.
+Add the garlic and continue cooking until the spring onions are golden brown.
 Add the dried shiitake mushrooms, sheet of kombu, 1.1 litres of water, and ½ tsp of salt.
 Simmer for 30-35 minutes over low-medium heat.
 Remove the sheet of kombu (don’t throw it away!
 I like to slice and freeze mine to eat with rice).